mimoralea/king-pong/report.md

 ### Justification

 We argue the agent is a very solid solution to the pong game.
-Though, we weren't able to limit the CPU player to our desired 70 games on the "first to 100" tournament, the agent was able to win 100 out of 189.
+Though, we weren't able to limit the CPU player to our desired 70 games on the "first to 100" tournament, the fully-trained agent was able to win 100 out of 189.
 Also, when playing against the CPU, the average human player gets less than 50% the games against the CPU on a 10 games match.
 On the other hand, the agent often wins the most amount of games.

 To show numbers we ran 3 times 100 games of 3 points, the results were as follows: